In this post, I will show you the advantages and limitations of Object Storage.

 3. Object Store Access Issues

 Most operating systems are not fully capable of seamlessly mounting an object store.
-Although some adapters and clients can help, using or browsing a single object store is generally complicated, unlike when you use a file browser and flip through many directories.
+Although some adapters and clients can help, using or browsing a single object store is generally more complicated than when you use a file browser and navigate through multiple directories.

 Conclusion